 Our annual reports highlight the many successes and challenges year-to-year.
-The report is distributed to members, partners and funders alike and are available online.
+The report is distributed to participants, partners and funders alike and is available online.
 Simply follow the links below to learn more about Houselink’s work and achievements.

 Houselink’s Annual Report 2012-13: Raising the Bar

-In 2011-2012 we celebrated 35 Years of pride for our accomplishments; in our services and support and most importantly in our members recovery.
+In 2011-2012 we celebrated 35 Years of pride for our accomplishments; in our services and support and most importantly in our participants recovery.

 2010- 2011 was the first full year with our new Executive Director, Brian Davis and President, Frank White.
 Highlights include the addition of one of our largest buildings in east Toronto!
 29 more individuals can now call Houselink home.